-The dichotomy of Buttermilk as home of the X games as well as the best beginner skiing in Colorado, might be confusing at first, but trust us, the “biscuit” can handle the diversity.
-The mountain is made up of 3 distinct areas: Tiehack, well-loved by up-hillers throughout the day, main Buttermilk, and West Buttermilk, a mellow beginners paradise.
+The dichotomy of Buttermilk as the home of the X Games as well as the best beginner skiing in Colorado might be confusing at first, but trust us, the “biscuit” can handle the diversity.
+The mountain is made up of 3 distinct areas: Tiehack, well-loved by uphillers throughout the day, main Buttermilk, and West Buttermilk, a mellow beginners paradise.
 Aspen Skiing Company hosts full moon dinners on Buttermilk select evenings throughout the winter.

-- Buttermilk Mountain opened in 1958 with one lift, a T-bar lift which went to mid-way up the mountain.
+- Buttermilk Mountain opened in 1958 with one lift, a T-bar lift that went to mid-way up the mountain.

 - In 1985 Aspen Skiing Company allowed snowboarding on the Tiehack side of the mountain on a trial basis.
-As home of the X Games you can believe that the trial went well.
+As the home of the X Games, you can believe that the trial went well.

 - Ambassadors lead free tours every day on Buttermilk at 10:30 am and 1:30 pm.
 Meet at the Guest Services at the top of the Summit Express Lift.

 - Buttermilk Mountain Uphill Policy allows uphilling during mountain operational hours but requires hikers to follow all designated routes.
 Aspen Snowmass requires an uphill pass for on-resort uphill access.

 Book Your Trip